Lee Jae Myung: Technology

 Lee emphasises the importance of data in digital transformation.
 During his tenure as the governor of Gyeonggi Province, Lee ordered that administrative official documents should use the open document format (ODF) instead of the previous Hangeul software.
 He also implemented the world's first data dividend, which returns the portion of the profit created by data-related business to the consumers who actually created the data.
 He used data analysis to combat African swine fever and prosecute illegal construction companies.
 He provided a mobile app to monitor the movements of COVID-19 confirmed patients without violating privacy and revealing personal information, using data encryption technology.
 Lee argues that the monopoly situation of big platform companies with network effects could be as an obstacle to fair growth of the digital sector, and argues that workers employed by platform enterprises should have new types of employment contracts so that they could be better protected in the digital era.

 Lee states that South Korea should have future-oriented economic policies that take into account the role of artificial intelligence and its effect on society.
 He has stated that this shift will require government support to alleviate difficulties that might arise from the economic adjustment.

 Trade policy

-Lee is known to be a strong supporter of free trade.
+Lee has been described as a strong supporter of free trade.
 He opposes restrictions against South Korean semiconductor items due to U.S. trade protectionism.